PLangHQ/plang/Documentation/Events.md

 ﻿# Events in Plang

-This guide provides detailed instructions on how to implement and manage events within your Plang applications.
-Events in Plang allow you to execute specific actions at various points in your application lifecycle, during the build process, or based on certain conditions.
+Events in Plang provide a powerful mechanism to handle various application lifecycle stages, error handling, and conditional execution.
+This documentation will guide you through setting up and using events in your Plang applications.

 ## Setting Up Events

-To set up events in your application, create a folder named `events` and within it, create a file called `Events.goal`.
+To bind events in your application, create a folder named `events` and a file called `Events.goal`.
+This file will contain the event definitions for your application.

 ### Application Lifecycle Events

-These events are triggered at the start and end of your application's lifecycle.
+You can define events that trigger at specific points in the application's lifecycle.
+Here's how you can set up events to trigger before the application starts and ends:

 ```plang
 Events